Runumi: Present condition of the film

 Preliminary examination indicates that a significant part of the film could still be intact.
 But the actual condition of the print will be known only after it is checked by experts for due to the high-humidity conditions of the region the cans have caught rust and a few of them even have developed cracks, because of which some of the contents might have got damaged.

 Restoring the film

-Utpal Borpujari, Goswami’s grandson and a noted film critic, is already in touch with relevant people in Mumbai for the cleaning of the print and transferring it to other formats.
+Utpal Borpujari, Goswami's grandson and a noted film critic, is already in touch with relevant people in Mumbai for the cleaning of the print and transferring it to other formats.
 The National Film Archive of India in Pune is expected to restore and preserve the film.

-The Appeal
+Appeal

-The late Goswami’s family has appealed to the Government of Assam to let the people know why the film was banned, and also come forward to help restore and preserve the film.
+The late Goswami's family has appealed to the Government of Assam to let the people know why the film was banned, and also come forward to help restore and preserve the film.
 It also appeal to anyone directly or indirectly involved in making of the film or related to any material of the film or had seen the film to send or share those materials and memories.